B.A., Kenyon College

 A.M and Ph.D., Harvard University

 Professor Castillo has taught in the Haverford College Department of Spanish since 1991.
-Before that, he was an instructor in the Department of Romance Languages and Literatures and the History and Literature Concentration at Harvard.
+Before that, he was an Instructor in the Department of Romance Languages & Literatures, and in the History & Literature Concentration at Harvard University.

 His scholarly training and focus is in Colonial Spanish American Literature and Historiography.
 He wrote his dissertation on captivity narratives, particularly on the Cautiverio feliz, a Seventeenth-Century text written by a Chilean-born Spanish soldier captured by the so-called Araucanian Indians.
 He is also interested in Nineteenth-Century Latin American political and literary thought; Ethnic, Race, and National Identity in Spanish America; Historical Fictions; Literature of Exile; Popular Culture; Music and Politics; Poetry and Politics.
 In addition, as a novelist and short fiction writer, he teaches Creative Fiction Writing.
 He regularly teaches courses in the Comparative Literature Program.